Kernunn/containers/README.md

 - [queue](/ft_containers/queue.hpp)
 - [stack](/ft_containers/stack.hpp)
 ### Description
 Each container is in ft namespace.
-Using ft::<container_name>
+Using ft::<container_name>.
-All methods from C++ 98 are implemented for all containers
+All methods from C++ 98 are implemented for all containers.
+All method prototypes, templates repeat the implementation of STL.
-Implemented allocator and reverse iterator class
+Implemented allocator and reverse iterator class.
-map, multimap, set, multiset based on Red Black Tree
+Map, multimap, set, multiset based on Red Black Tree.
-tree is the implementation of the Red Black tree
+Tree is the implementation of the Red Black tree.